MoonPoet/xaprb-src/content/blog/2007/06/10/mysql-toolkit-released-as-one-package.md

 It's gotten to the point that packaging and releasing these tools takes a good bit of time, which I never foresaw.
 There's just a lot of stuff I have to do very carefully, like making change logs, tagging the source, building the packages, uploading them to sourceforge, going to sourceforge and making a new release, entering all the right information, and so forth.
 It all adds up.
 "Release early, release often" has its advantages, but it is a burden too.

-If you want to support my work, I have now made an [Amazon wishlist](http://www.amazon.com/gp/registry/registry.html?id=LOE4ZUTKFU39).

 Here's a unified changelog:

 *   mysql-show-grants 2007-06-10: version 1.0.1